Mustang Owners Club of South Australia Inc. Constitution

 (c) An Annual Subscription is payable by all members as defined under 3 (a) and (c) excluding Life Members.

 (d) Annual Subscription becomes due and payable after the Annual General Meeting.
 If Subscription is unpaid by the last day of August, membership shall be deemed lapsed, whereby the member forfeits all rights and privileges, has no claim on the Club or its property, and is bound to return Club property.
-An application to join accompanied by Joining Fee and Subscription will be required to become financial.
+An application to rejoin accompanied by Joining Fee and Subscription Fee will be required to become financial after a specific date.

 MANAGEMENT